sapcc/hugo-documentation-templater/README.md

 - Ensured compatibility with the latest Hugo version.
 - Upgraded Docsy to version v0.11.0.
 - Fixed load of drawio diagrams when base URL is different of the root URL.
+- The `Create documentation issue` link now includes the page source URL, which will be displayed in the description of the GitHub issue.

 ## Create a New Documentation Site from Scratch